nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/http-proxy.md

 ---
-title: "HTTP proxy for CAPI components"
+title: "HTTP proxy"
 ---

 In some network environments it is necessary to use HTTP proxy to successfuly execute HTTP requests.
-To configure Kubernetes components (`containerd`, `kubelet`) to use HTTP proxy use the `http-proxy` external patch that will generate appropriate configuration for control plane and worker nodes.
+To configure Kubernetes components (`containerd`, `kubelet`) to use HTTP proxy use the `http-proxy-inject` external patch that will generate appropriate configuration for control plane and worker nodes.

-To enable the http proxy enable the `http-proxy` external patch on `ClusterClass`.
+To enable the http proxy enable the `http-proxy-inject` external patch on `ClusterClass`.

 ```yaml
 apiVersion: cluster.x-k8s.io/v1beta1